mobileprint/ios-print-sdk/README.md

 1. A print workflow that provides enhanced features beyond what standard iOS AirPrint provides (e.g. graphical print preview).
 2. A print queue that allows users to save jobs for printing later.
-3. The ability to notify with a reminder when they return to their printer.
+3. The ability to notify the user with a reminder when they return to their printer area and have jobs in queue.

 ### Print Workflow

-The print workflow can be invoked in one of three ways.
+The print workflow can be invoked in one of three ways:

-The first is through the standard iOS sharing view using a custom print activity provided by the pod.
+- The first is through the __standard iOS sharing__ view using a custom print activity provided by the pod.
-The second is to present the printing view controller directly, for example when the user taps a "print" button in your app.
+- The second is to present the __printing view controller__ directly, for example when the user taps a "print" button in your app.
-The third method is print directly without showing a UI.
+- The third method is __print directly__ without showing a UI.
 This is useful when all print settings have already been set/saved.

 All print methods can make use of a delegate to handle print completion (and canceling).
-If your app needs custom printing for various paper sizes, a custom data source can be provided.
+A custom data source can be provided by your app which allows it provide custom print assets (e.g. image, PDF) when the user selects different paper sizes.
 And finally, you can customize the appearance of printing views and how the print is laid out on the page.

 #### Share Activity (Print)